Rubber Co. has produced vulcanized

 together in a new size.
 It is a much cheaper

-method of production than vulcanization but it yields rubber with less
+method of production than vulcanization but produces rubber with less

 desirable physical characterstics the most important of which is density.
 The